Updated August 5, 2023

-- The rate of return is very high in case of investment made in this type of institution.
+- The rate of return is very high in the case of investments made in this type of institution.

-- It also gives a high rated consultancy to the customers for their beneficial investments.
+- It also gives customers a highly rated consultancy for their beneficial investments.

-- It also serve as a depository for their customers.
+- Serves as a depository for its customers.

 - It can also make an effort to minimize the monitoring cost of the company.

-- The functions of payments of various services are done by the bank but the financial institutions will not be able to do so.
+- The bank does the functions of payments of various services, but the financial institutions will not be able to do so.

-- It cannot accept the demand deposit whereas the banks can accept the demand deposit by the customers.
+- It cannot accept the demand deposit, whereas the banks can get the customer’s demand deposit.

-- Banks provide the guarantee of repayment of the deposit whereas the financial institutions may fail to do so.
+- Banks guarantee the deposit’s repayment, whereas financial institutions may fail to do so.